1947–1948 civil war in Mandatory Palestine: Beginning of the civil war (30 November 1947 – 1 April 1948)

 In the aftermath of the adoption of Resolution 181(II) by the United Nations General Assembly recommending the adoption and implementation of the Plan of Partition, the manifestations of joy of the Jewish community were counterbalanced by protests by Arabs throughout the country and after 1 December, the Arab Higher Committee enacted a general strike that lasted three days.

-A "wind of violence" rapidly took hold of the country, foreboding civil war between the two communities.
-Murders, reprisals, and counter-reprisals came fast on each other's heels, resulting in dozens of victims killed on both sides in the process.
-The impasse persisted as British forces did not intervene to put a stop to the escalating cycles of violence.
+A "wind of violence" took hold of the country, foreboding civil war between the two communities.
+Murders, reprisals, and counter-reprisals resulted in dozens killed on both sides in the process.
+The impasse persisted as British forces did not intervene to stop the violence.

 The first casualties after the adoption of Resolution 181(II) were passengers on a Jewish bus near Kfar Sirkin on 30 November, after an eight-man gang from Jaffa ambushed the bus killing five and wounding others.
 Half an hour later they ambushed a second bus, southbound from Hadera, killing two more, and shots were fired at Jewish buses in Jerusalem and Haifa.
-This was stated to be a retaliation for the Shubaki family assassination, the killing of five Palestinian Arabs by Lehi near Herzliya, ten days' prior to the incident.
+This was said to be a retaliation for the Shubaki family assassination, the killing ten days earlier of five Palestinian Arabs by Lehi near Herzliya.

-Irgun and Lehi (the latter also known as the Stern Gang) followed their strategy of placing bombs in crowded markets and bus-stops.
+Irgun and Lehi (the latter also known as the Stern Gang) followed their strategy of placing bombs in crowded markets and bus stops.
 On 30 December, in Haifa, members of the Irgun threw two bombs at a crowd of Arab workers who were queueing in front of a refinery, killing 6 and injuring 42.
-An angry crowd massacred 39 Jewish people in revenge, until British soldiers reestablished calm.

-In reprisals, some soldiers from the strike force, Palmach and the Carmeli brigade, attacked the villages of Balad ash-Sheikh and Hawassa.
-According to different historians, this attack led to between 21 and 70 deaths.
+An angry crowd massacred 39 Jewish people in revenge until British soldiers reestablished calm.
+In reprisal, soldiers from the Palmach and the Carmeli brigade attacked the villages of Balad ash-Sheikh and Hawassa.
+In what became known as the Balad al-Shaykh massacre, between 60 and 70 villagers were killed.

-According to Benny Morris, an Israeli historian, much of the fighting in the first months of the war took place in and on the edges of the main towns, and was initiated by the Arabs.
-It included Arab snipers firing at Jewish houses, pedestrians, and traffic, as well as planting bombs and mines along urban and rural paths and roads.